IntuitionLabs

 Inadequate or Absent Audit Trails

-The most common citation involves systems that either lack audit trail functionality entirely or have audit trails that are incomplete, can be disabled by users, or do not capture all required metadata.
-Inspectors frequently find systems where audit trails do not record the reason for changes, where audit trail data can be modified or deleted by administrators, or where the audit trail does not capture the original value before modification.
+The most common citation involves systems that lack audit trail functionality, have incomplete trails, or allow users to disable or modify audit records.
+Inspectors frequently find systems where administrators can alter audit data, or where original values before changes are not captured.
 Our systems generate immutable audit trails that cannot be disabled, modified, or deleted by any user role, including system administrators.

 !

-Inspectors frequently cite instances of shared login credentials, generic user accounts (such as "Lab1" or "QC_User"), and systems where access privileges are not aligned with job responsibilities.
-Shared accounts make it impossible to attribute actions to specific individuals, fundamentally undermining data integrity.
-Our identity management enforces unique individual accounts, prohibits credential sharing through technical controls, implements configurable session timeouts and lockout policies, and provides automated periodic access review workflows.
+Inspectors frequently cite shared login credentials and generic user accounts such as "Lab1" or "QC_User" — patterns that make it impossible to attribute actions to specific individuals and fundamentally undermine data integrity.
+Our identity management enforces unique individual accounts, prohibits credential sharing through technical controls, and provides automated periodic access review workflows.

 !

-Citations in this category involve organizations that cannot demonstrate they can recover electronic records after a system failure, that have not tested their backup restoration procedures, or that do not maintain backups for the full retention period required by predicate rules.
-We implement automated backup procedures with regular restoration testing, generate documented evidence of each restoration test, and maintain backup copies with the same access controls and data integrity protections as production data.
+Citations in this category involve organizations that cannot demonstrate they can recover electronic records after system failure, or that have not tested backup restoration procedures.
+We implement automated backup procedures with geographic redundancy, regular restoration testing, and documented evidence of each restoration test that quality personnel can present during inspection.

 !